260B.198 DISPOSITIONS; DELINQUENT CHILD.

 , or another offense arising out of a delinquency petition based on

-one or more of those sections, the court shall order an independent professional assessment of the
+one or more of those sections, the court shall order an independent professional assessment of

 , the assessor has access to the following